-- Paper-based records are kept securely and no data is stored on electronic devices such as laptops and hard drives, as these are used to access the school's server on our secure network. - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access and must be carried in a closed folder that is opaque. - Passwords that are at least 8 characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
-Staff and pupils are reminded to change their passwords at regular intervals.
+• Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use

-- Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment Also see our Child Protection and Safeguarding policies, E-Safety (including the acceptable us of ICT) policy, and Staff Code of Conduct. - Where we need to share personal data with a third party, we take reasonable steps to ensure it is stored securely and adequately protected (see section 8)
+- Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access - Where personal information needs to be taken off site, staff must sign it in and out from the school office - Passwords that are at least 8 characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
+Staff and pupils are reminded to change their passwords at regular intervals - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices - Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment (see our ICT Policy for more information). - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8)